ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/yosuga-no-sora/+article.md

 it's *almost* hentai — but if that's what you're after, you'll find better elsewhere. this isn't your typical harem or romance anime, and it's not trying to be.

-go in with the right mindset. it's not for everyone. but if you're willing to sit with complex relationships and uncomfortable emotions, *yosuga no sora* might surprise you.
+go in with the right mindset. it's not for everyone. but if you're willing to sit with complex relationships and uncomfortable emotions, *yosuga no sora* might surprise you in ways i never expected myself.

 if you give this a shot, i'll see you on ***the other page***.